sleepydragoon/ENC4265/manual.md

 To access liquify:

-1. Open the adjustments menu (the magic wand)
+1. Open the adjustments menu (the magic wand).
-2. Select liquify
+2. Select liquify.

 ## Color Adjustments
 Color adjustments includes:
 - Hue, Saturation, Brightness: Change the HSB values with sliders.
-- Color Balance: Adjust color scheme by changing the balance of hues
+- Color Balance: Adjust color scheme by changing the balance of hues.
 - Curves: Advanced modification of colors and balance.
 - Gradient Map: Apply gradient across your work.
 Changes colors based on the highlights, midtones, and shadows and maps them to the gradient map.